Unleash/unleash/docs/client-specification.md

 ## System Overview

-Unleash is comprised of three parts:
+Unleash is composed of three parts:

 - **Unleash API** - The service holding all feature toggles and their configurations.
 Configurations declare which activation strategies to use and which parameters they should get.
 - **Unleash UI** - The dashboard used to manage feature toggles, define new strategies, look at metrics, etc.